stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 on and extract values from deeply nested data structures.

 The function above is provably total.
-Idris knows about the possible values of type `Weekday`, and it therefore can figure out that our pattern match covers all possible cases.
+Idris knows about the possible values of type `Weekday`, and can therefore figure out that our pattern match covers all possible cases.
 We can therefore annotate the function with the `total` keyword, and Idris will answer with a type error, if it can't verify the